 WED—September 9—7 PM (EDT)

-Jonas Hassen Khemiri, the acclaimed author of Montecore, joins us for a Virtual Talk to discuss The Family Clause, a novel about a family on the verge of collapse, which will be released in English translation beginning on August 25.
-Author Joshua Furst (Revolutionaries, 2019) will moderate the discussion.
+Jonas Hassen Khemiri, the acclaimed author of Montecore, joins us to discuss his new book The Family Clause, a novel about a family on the verge of collapse.

 Through a series of quickly changing perspectives, Jonas Hassen Khemiri evokes an intimate portrait of a chaotic and perfectly normal family, deeply wounded by the death of a child and the disappearance of a father.